ebebbington/copytube/src/copytube/README.md

 `vendor/bin/phpunit theTestMethod theTestFile` - Specific method in specific test `php artisan dusk` - Browser tests

+## Debugbar

+I believe this may reduce performance slightly?
+It isn't much, but if we want to be as fast as possible, then it is a problem

+This is setup, so it should just be enabled by default when you go to a page.
+If there's anything problems:

+-   Try reinstall it
+-   Cache routes and config

 # XDebug

 Xdebug is setup and configured for CopyTube, with the use a Chrome extension and VSCode.
 It has only been done so by configuring the Xdebug configuration file from a remote-host IP to `host.docker.internal`, as well as setting up VSCode.